keithasaurus/koda-validate/README.md

 ## Extension
 Koda Validate aims to provide enough tools to handle most common validation needs; for the cases it doesn't cover, it aims to allow easy extension.
-Again, because Koda Validate is built on simple principles, it should be able to validate practically any kind of data using Koda Validate's base types.

 ```python
 from typing import Any